5 Effective Eye Exercises for Concussion Patients to Improve Vision

 3. Follow the yo-yo with both eyes.
 Do not move your head or body.

-4. Do this for one minute, or for as long as you can handle.
+4. Do this for one minute or for as long as you can tolerate.

-5. Next, swing the yo-yo backwards and forwards, away from your face then back toward you.
+5. Next, swing the yo-yo backward and forwards, away from your face, then back toward you.

 6. As the yo-yo approaches your face, reach out and touch it when it is directly in front of you.

-If this exercise is too difficult at first, try using only one eye at a time (close the other eye or cover it with your hand or a patch).
-Once you can do that without difficulty you can transition back to both eyes.
+If this exercise is too difficult at first, try using only one eye at a time (close the other eye or cover it with your hand or an eye patch).
+Once you can do that without difficulty, you can transition back to both eyes.

 3. Fixation Exercises